aregtech/areg-sdk/examples/14_pubtraffic/ReadMe.md

 - **Dynamic Runtime Model Creation**: This project is ideal for applications that require models or objects to be created dynamically during runtime, offering flexibility in service configuration and operation.
 - **Real-time Inter-Process Communication (IPC)**: Suitable for systems where real-time communication between distributed services is essential, leveraging **Object RPC** and **IPC** to ensure reliable message exchange.
-- **Custom Event-Driven Systems**: Applications that rely on custom event handling can benefit from the project�s approach to managing user-triggered events in a multithreaded environment.
+- **Custom Event-Driven Systems**: Applications that rely on custom event handling can benefit from the project’s approach to managing user-triggered events in a multithreaded environment.

 ## Conclusion

-The **14_pubtraffic** project highlights the AREG SDK�s capabilities in managing **dynamic models** and **custom events** within a **multithreaded** and **distributed system**.
+The **14_pubtraffic** project highlights the AREG SDK’s capabilities in managing **dynamic models** and **custom events** within a **multithreaded** and **distributed system**.
 Through the use of **Object RPC** and **IPC**, the project demonstrates how to achieve real-time communication and event handling, making it a valuable example for developers looking to build scalable, event-driven applications.